Sam Worthington: 2000–2008: Australian recognition and move to Hollywood

 Worthington's international film career began with a series of small roles in Hollywood production The Great Raid (2005), which was filmed in Australia.

-He auditioned for the role of James Bond in Casino Royale, but lost the role to Daniel Craig.
-He starred in the Australian creature-feature film Rogue (2007), as a man named Neil, which gained a 100% fresh rating from Rotten Tomatoes.
+He auditioned for the role of James Bond in Casino Royale but lost the role to Daniel Craig.
+He starred in the Australian creature-feature film Rogue (2007), which gained a 100% fresh rating from Rotten Tomatoes.